launchdarkly/sse-contract-tests/README.md

 * `capabilities`: An array of strings describing optional features that this SSE implementation supports:
   * `"comments"`: The SSE client allows the caller to read comment lines.
 All SSE implementations must be able to handle comment lines, but many of them will simply discard the comments and not allow them to be seen.
-  * `"cr-only"`: The SSE client is able to recognize a single CR (0x0D) as a line terminator.
-The SSE spec allows CR, LF, or CRLF, but some implementations are not fully compliant and only allow LF and CRLF.
   * `"headers"`: The SSE client can be configured to send custom headers.
   * `"last-event-id"`: The SSE client can be configured to send a specific `Last-Event-Id` value in its initial HTTP request.
   * `"post"`: The SSE client can be configured to send a `POST` request with a body instead of a `GET`.
   * `"read-timeout"`: The SSE client can be configured with a specific read timeout (a.k.a. socket timeout).
   * `"report"`: The SSE client can be configured to send a `REPORT` request with a body instead of a `GET`.
+  * `"restart"`: The caller can tell the SSE client at any time to disconnect and retry.

 The test harness will use the `capabilities` information to decide whether to run optional parts of the test suite that relate to those capabilities.

-### Stream resource: `POST /`
+### Create stream: `POST /`

 A `POST` request indicates that the test harness wants to start an instance of the SSE client.
 The request body is a JSON object with the following properties.
-All of the properties except `url` are optional.
+All of the properties except `streamUrl` and `callbackUrl` are optional.

-* `url`: The URL of an SSE endpoint created by the test harness.
+* `streamUrl`: The URL of an SSE endpoint created by the test harness.
+* `callbackUrl`: The URL of a callback endpoint created by the test harness (see "Callback endpoint" below).
 * `tag`: A string describing the current test, if desired for logging.
 * `initialDelayMs`: An optional integer specifying the initial reconnection delay parameter, in milliseconds.
 Not all SSE client implementations allow this to be configured, but the test harness will send a value anyway in an attempt to avoid having reconnection tests run unnecessarily slowly.
 * `lastEventId`: An optional string which should be sent as the `Last-Event-Id` header in the initial HTTP request.
 The test harness will only set this property if the test service has the `"last-event-id"` capability.